 Introduction to Birmingham, Alabama

 Incorporated in 1871, Birmingham is the largest city in Alabama.
-The city is home to approximately 240,000 inhabitants.
-The metropolitan area, including Cullman and Hoover, has a population of about 1.1 million.
+The metropolitan area includes Cullman and Hoover.
 Birmingham is located in the north central part of the state, 220 miles north of the Gulf of Mexico, and 140 miles west of Atlanta, GA.

 In 2004 Birmingham was named one of the Most Livable Mid-Size Cities by Partners for Livable Communities.
 In 1990 it was one of the Finalist Communities for the "All-America City Award" given by the National Civic League.